Alamillo Park

 Alamillo Park (Parque del Alamillo) is a metropolitan park located between the town of Santiponce (Sevilla) and Seville, Spain.
-The park is scheduled to begin an expansion that will make it one of Spain's largest urban parks, reaching 120 hectares in the summer of 2013.
+The park is one of Spain's largest urban parks at, 120 hectares.
+It is called the "green lung" of Sevilla.

 History

-In 2009 the park opened to public.
+In 1993 the park opened to public.
 At the nursery Expo of 1992, the park became a wildlife reserve spanning an area of about 10 hectares.
 Consequently, a botanical collection of more than 100 different species, and a greenhouse were added.